 When you find yourself amid a legal matter, it’s essential to grasp the terminology surrounding your case.
-One common term in personal injury and family law is “economic damages.”
+One common term in personal injury is “economic damages.”
 But what exactly does this term mean, and how might it affect your case?

 Let’s break down the concept of economic damages in Tennessee law in an understandable way.